 The Daily Cost of Peru Travel

-- Flights: Peru’s domestic airlines aren’t hideously expensive, but bus travel is standard for most backpackers.
-A few internal flights can quickly eat into a backpacking budget, and you may end up missing some incredible spots such as Huacachina along the way.
+- Flights: Although Peru’s domestic airlines aren’t hideously expensive they aren’t cheap either.
+It’s a good option for those short on time (3-5 days) but if you have more time it’s better to travel by bus this way you get to discover more destinations as well as save money.
+A few internal flights can quickly eat into a budget, and you may end up missing some incredible spots such as Huacachina or Arequipa along the way.

-- Tours: If you’re heading to Peru for the first time, you’ll almost certainly go to Machu Picchu (and maybe hike the Inca Trail).
+- Tours & Treks: If you’re heading to Peru for the first time, you’ll almost certainly go to Machu Picchu (and maybe hike the Inca Trail).
 Then there’s a flight over the Nazca Lines, a guided trek into Colca Canyon, a stint on Lake Titicaca… the list goes on.
 Think of tours to major attractions as additional expenses and calculate your overall budget accordingly.
-Check FindLocalTrips.com for comparing operators and prices.
+Check FindLocalTrips.comfor comparing operators and prices.

 - Drinks: Probably one of the biggest additional expenses for all travelers.
 Beers (620 mL) cost 10-12 PEN while spirits with mixers can cost 15-20 PEN.

 - Toiletries: Hygienic products can be found anywhere in Peru (unless you’re deep in the jungle or mountains) with supermarkets like Wong or Metro selling everything to the likes of pharmacies like MiFarma and InkaFarma.
 Luckily they tend to have many offers on products making the expense lower.